kubernetes/website/content/en/docs/setup/independent/install-kubeadm.md

 The kubelet is now restarting every few seconds, as it waits in a crashloop for kubeadm to tell it what to do.

-## Configure cgroup driver used by kubelet on Master Node
+## Configure cgroup driver used by kubelet on control-plane nodes

 When using Docker, kubeadm will automatically detect the cgroup driver for the kubelet and set it in the `/var/lib/kubelet/kubeadm-flags.env` file during runtime.